dhruv14385/3tier-k8s/README-DB.md

 3 tier application deployment on Kubernetes
 Frontend on ReactJS, Backend on NodeJS and Database on MongoDB.
 Launch an EC2 instance.
 Pull repository.
 Install Docker.
 Create backend and frontend images and push them to ECR.
 Create an EKS cluster.
 Apply database, backend and frontend manifests, thus creating pods for each tier.
-Create IAM policy and IAM role for https://www.youtube.com/live/wgmYbSN6_Is?si=kgeMPADmR56L2GKU
+Create and configure ALB.
+Install ingress controller for ALB using Helm.
+Apply ingress manifest.
+Create a new DNS record for your domain and check that the app is live. https://www.youtube.com/live/wgmYbSN6_Is?si=kgeMPADmR56L2GKU

 https://github.com/LondheShubham153/TWSThreeTierAppChallenge